nn-ninja/n-brace/README.md

 8. show center coordination
 9. show link arrow
 10. don't node move on drag
 11. [dag](https://en.wikipedia.org/wiki/Directed_acyclic_graph) mode.
-See more on [DAG Mode](https://github.com/HananoshikaYomaru/obsidian-3d-graph#dag-mode).
+See more on [DAG Mode](https://github.com/HananoshikaYomaru/obsidian-3d--graph#dag-mode).
-12. embedding graph into note through `3d-graph` code block post processor (working in progress)
+12. embedding graph into note through `3d--graph` code block post processor (working in progress)

-> [!CAUTION] The `3d-graph` code block post processor is still in working progress.
+> [!CAUTION] The `force-graph` code block post processor is still in working progress.
 > It is definitely not stable yet, use it in your own risk.

 ### Focus on node